jtam128/reservation/README.md

 ## Build instructions:
 Use the following command to install app :
 ```
-npm install --legacy-peer-deps
+npm install
 ```

 ---
-## Testing instructions:
+## Startup instructions:
-Use the following command to run all tests :
+Use the following command to start up the app :
 ```
-npm run test
+npm start
 ```